The Corsair

 The Corsair (1814) is a long tale in verse written by Lord Byron (see 1814 in poetry) and published by John Murray in London.
+There were seven editions of the work within the year.
 It was extremely popular, selling ten thousand copies on its first day of sale, and was influential throughout the following century, inspiring operas, music and ballet.
 The 180-page work was dedicated to Irish poet Thomas Moore.

+The story centers on Conrad, a cynical, mysterious pirate captain, a "Byronic hero", who leads a daring raid against a Turkish Pacha, Seyd.
+He is captured but is rescued by a captive named Gulnare, whom he later rejects after his wife, Medora, dies of grief.

 Background

-The poem, divided into 3 cantos (like Dante's Divine Comedy), narrates the story of the corsair or privateer Conrad.
+The poem, divided into 3 cantos, narrates the story of the corsair or privateer Conrad.
 The tale narrates how the youth was rejected by society because of his acts and his war against humanity (excepting women).
 In this 180-page tale, the figure of the Byronic hero emerges, "that man of loneliness and mystery" who perceives himself a "villain", an anti-hero.

-Many Americans believed the poem was based on the life of the privateer/pirate Jean Lafitte.
+Many Americans believed the poem was based on the life of the French privateer or pirate Jean Lafitte.

+In 1815, Conrad and Medora; Or, The Pirates' Isle; A Pathetic Narrative from "The Corsair," of Lord Byron by Robert Edgar was published in London by Dean and Munday, Threadneedle Street, sold for six pence.

+In 1850, a chapbook of the tale was published in London by Thomas Redriffe as The Pirate's Isle.

 Summary

-The plot focuses on Conrad, a corsair, a kind of pirate or privateer.
+The plot focuses on Conrad, a corsair, a pirate or privateer.
 The first canto recounts Conrad's plan to attack the Pacha Seyd and seize his possessions.
 Conrad's wife, Medora, however, is determined to convince him to abandon his plan and not to embark on the mission.
 He sails from his island in the Aegean Sea to attack the pacha on another island.

 The second canto describes the attack.
 Disguised, Conrad and his brigands begin their assault against Pacha Seyd, which goes according to plan.
 But then Conrad hears the cries of the women in the pacha's harem, so he tries to free them.
 This change from the original plan enables the pacha's forces to mount a successful counterattack.
 They kill most of the attackers and imprison Conrad.
 Gulnare, the pacha's slave, secretly goes to Conrad's cell, where she tells him that, in gratitude for his attempt to save her and the other women, she will try to save him.

 In the third and final canto, Gulnare initiates the escape plan by trying to trick Seyd into freeing Conrad.
 When this fails, the pacha threatens to kill both her and Conrad.
 Gulnare tries to convince Conrad to kill Seyd and arranges for a knife to be taken to his cell, but Conrad refuses to kill him in cold blood without a fair fight.